Home

 Schedar - α Cassiopeiae (alpha Cassiopeiae)

-Schedar, also designated as α Cassiopeiae (alpha Cassiopeiae), is a variable and multiple hypergiant star in the constellation of Cassiopeia.
+Schedar, also designated as α Cassiopeiae (alpha Cassiopeiae), is a variable and multiple hypergiant star of spectral class K0 in the constellation of Cassiopeia.

-Schedar visual magnitude is 2.23, making it the 69th brightest star in the sky.
-Thanks to its high brightness, Schedar is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Schedar visual magnitude is 2.23, making it the 68th brightest star in the sky.
+Because of its brightness, Schedar is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 2.23